Popular Unitary Action Movement

 The Popular Unitary Action Movement or MAPU (Movimiento de Acción Popular Unitario) was a small leftist political party in Chile.
 It was part of the Popular Unity coalition during the government of Salvador Allende.
 MAPU was repressed during the dictatorship of Augusto Pinochet.
 In this period, some of its most radical members formed the Movimiento Juvenil Lautaro, whose leaders were political prisoners during the dictatorship and with the return to democracy.
 Another faction of the former members of the party joined the social democratic Party for Democracy in 1987.

+MAPU was part of the Popular Unity coalition of progressive political parties working to expand the role of everyday people in politics within Allende's government.
+It worked alongside the Socialist Party (PS) Revolutionary Left Movement (MIR), the Radical Party (PR) and Christian Left (IC) and dissented from Allende and the Communist Party to support a leftist counter-protest on May 12, 1972.
+This was known as "the first People's Assembly."

 History

 MAPU was first formed as a splinter group of the Christian Democratic Party of Chile on May 19, 1969.
 At the time, Christian Democrats were in the government and many party members, especially among the youth, became critical of the party's policies that they regarded as pro-American and pro-imperialist.
 It joined the Unidad Popular coalition of Salvador Allende and participated in his government.
 The party's ideological line was not clearly defined at first.
 In fact, the party leaders were encouraged by Allende and Fidel Castro (whom the MAPU delegation met in 1972 when visiting Cuba) not to embrace Marxism officially, since there were such parties in Chile already, and the Unidad Popular coalition wished to claim a Christian Left niche, too (the newly founded Izquierda Cristiana was considered too small).